GapIntelligence/html-css-standards/README.md

 ```

 ## HTML5 Elements
-Always use HTML5 elements where possible.
+Use HTML5 elements where possible.
 Some such as `<canvas>` and `<video>` has limited browser support at this time.
 If you use elements with limited support, always be sure to include a fallback.
 If you're unsure about an elements support, use the resource below.

 **Resources**
 * http://caniuse.com